-Travel is going to change in the months, and even years, to come.
-COVID-19 will be remembered as a disruptive virus that transformed the world we used to know.
-How will out attitudes to business travel change?
-Everyone is talking about the “New Normal”, but what does it mean?
-Let’s demystify it and take a look at the potential impact of the coronavirus on the way we travel for work.
+Travel will alter in the next months and maybe years.
+COVID-19 will be regarded as a disruptive virus that changed the world as we knew it.
+How will our perceptions of business travel change?
+Everyone is talking about the “New Normal,” but what exactly does it entail?
+Let’s debunk it and look at the coronavirus’s possible influence on how we travel for business.

 What is "The New Normal"?

 ‘Normal’ seems just out of reach.
 The coronavirus pandemic, in a few short months, has transformed our world.
 And governments, businesses, and people still have a lot of adjusting to do.

 One area that’s going to look very different is travel, including business travel.
 Business travel had been on the rise, so the impact of the virus has been, and will be, stark.
 We can see from the below Business Insider chart how the airline industry – has had to ground most of its planes – has screeched to a halt.
 Commercial flights have fallen almost 60% in just four months.

 Business travel will be less common but more mindful

 Business travelers need to start thinking about travel in the aftermath of the coronavirus lockdowns, when the travel industry may be a very different beast from the one it is today.
 What will change?
 What new rules will be in place?
 And will companies want their employees to travel, having seen the benefits of video conferencing and home working?

 But it would be wrong to think we just have to react to this ‘new normal’ – this could be a catalyst for redefining business travel as part of our efforts to build a greener, better world after all of this is over.